-What Is an ER Physician?
-The Unsung Heroes of Emergency Medicine.
+What Is An ER Physician?

 Emergency rooms are frequently depicted as hectic, high-stress settings where medical professionals scramble to save lives.
 But have you ever given the individuals behind it all a second thought?
 Who are the unsung heroes who are the first to respond to medical emergencies and who give patients vital care when they most need it?